latent-to/taohash/README.md

 ---

 # Incentive Design
-The core incentive mechanism aligns miners and validators through a market where hashrate is exchanged for on-chain rewards (Alpha).
+The core incentive mechanism aligns miners through a market where BTC hashrate is exchanged for BTC and on-chain rewards (Alpha).
 All miners contribute hashrate to a unified subnet pool, and validators evaluate miners based on the share value they generate rather than raw hashrate.

 ![TAO Hash Diagram](docs/images/incentive-design.png)